 1. Corporate Investment and Employment Market

-• If the city of Austin and nearby suburban areas improve transportation infrastructure or promote new city developments, new housing options may emerge, altering price balances.
+• If the city of Austin and nearby suburbs improve transportation infrastructure or pursue new city developments, it could lead to more housing options and alter price dynamics.

 3. Interest Rates and Economic Conditions